 Colin Rainey (UEL)

 Colin Rainey is project coordinator in the Cass School of Education and in RadioActive.
-He holds a first degree in English and a PG Diploma in Computing.
-For the past eight years Colin has been coordinator across two research institutes working on several research projects funded by HEFCE, JISC, ESRC, European Commission and the Higher Education Academy, at London Metropolitan University.
+For the past ten years Colin has been coordinator across two research institutes working on several research projects funded by HEFCE, JISC, ESRC, European Commission and the Higher Education Academy, at London Metropolitan University.
 Colin has worked on several Lifelong Learning Programme projects and was administration manager for the Centre for Excellence in Teaching and Learning for Reusable Learning Objects (£3M) for five years.
 Colin has been instrumental in setting up tools and technological initiatives in order to better support research and collaboration. firstname.lastname@example.org

 James Dellow (UEL)